President and Commissioner

-Marc Faucette is in his third season in heading up the NAHL Department of Player Safety.
+Marc Faucette has headed up the NAHL's Department of Player Safety since 2015.
 Faucette was an on-ice official in the National Hockey League (NHL) for 17 seasons and officiated close to 1,000 NHL regular season and Stanley Cup Playoff games.

-Faucette is currently a Supervisor of Officials for the USA Hockey Officiating Development Program and will work alongside NAHL Coordinator of Officials, Chris Allman during the 2014-15 season.
+Faucette is currently a Supervisor of Officials for the USA Hockey Officiating Development Program and will work alongside NAHL Director of Officiating, Keith Kaval.

 Faucette was born in Springfield, Massachusetts and played both high school and Division II college hockey in the area.
 He began officiating at the age of 20, drawing on the influence of his father who worked as a linesman in the American Hockey League, including assignments to the Calder Cup Finals.

 In 1985, he was hired full-time by the NHL as a referee and before his career ended, he had officiated 912 regular season games as well as numerous playoff assignments, including the NHL Conference Finals.
 Faucette also skated as a referee at the 1984 Olympic Games in Sarajevo and the 1998 Olympic Games in Nagano, Japan.
 He was assigned to officiate the 1996 NHL All-Star Game in Boston and the International Ice Hockey Federation's first World Cup of Hockey that same year.